alun/anonymous-chat/README.md

 # private-chat
-Trivial anonymous chat based on peer.js P2P library
+P2P anonymous chat based on peer.js P2P library in just less than 100 lines of JS code.

 ## How does it work
 After you open [the site](http://alun.github.io/private-chat/)